althea-net/guac_rs/readme.md

 Request data type: `UpdateTx`
 Return data type: `UpdateTx` (containing the newest transaction data from their local state)

-#### Channel Created
+### ChannelOpened notification

-Tells your neighbor who has previously accepted your proposal that the your channel creation transaction has been confirmed
+Notifies a counterparty who has just responded affirmatively to a propose channel call that the channel has been opened on the blockchain.

 Request data type: `Channel`

 return data type: `null`

-#### Channel Joined
+### ReDraw notification

-Tells your neighbor who has a channel open with you that your channel join transaction has been confirmed
+Notifies a counterparty who has just responded affirmatively to a reDraw call that the channel has been reDrawn on the blockchain.

 Request data type: `Channel`